ResourcesInsight

 Polypharmacy KPIs

 Polypharmacy is the use of multiple medications by a single patient.
-This poses significant risks if not properly managed, including harmful drug interactions, reduced medication adherence, and unnecessary healthcare costs.
+If not properly managed, polypharmacy can pose significant risks, including harmful drug interactions, reduced medication adherence, and unnecessary healthcare costs.

-Healthcare organizations must address these risks by identifying impacted patients, simplifying the care management team’s processes, and preventing unnecessary overmedication.
-Healthcare polypharmacy dashboards support this by highlighting harmful drug combinations and drug cascades and analyzing medication use across patients.
+Healthcare organizations can address these risks by identifying impacted patients, simplifying care management team processes, and preventing unnecessary overmedication.
+Healthcare polypharmacy dashboards support these efforts by highlighting harmful drug combinations and drug cascades and analyzing medication use across patients.

-Arcadia Vista’s polypharmacy dashboard supports clinical pharmacists in identifying members with the most distinct medications in a 90-day window and members with potentially harmful or costly drug combinations.
-This not only helps reduce adverse drug events but also improves patient outcomes by enabling targeted interventions.
+Arcadia’s polypharmacy healthcare dashboard supports clinical pharmacists in identifying members with the most distinct medications in a 90-day window and members with potentially harmful or costly drug combinations.
+This visibility helps reduce adverse drug events and improves patient outcomes by enabling targeted interventions.

-Arcadia Vista: Healthcare dashboard software to empower clinical and operational care teams
+Use healthcare dashboard software to empower care teams